Diploma in Police Studies

 This program began in 2004, and allows potential RNC officers (who previously had to train at the Atlantic Police Academy in Prince Edward Island for considerable cost) the opportunity to train in their home province.
 The one-year program provides the academic and experiential learning components relevant to future work as police officers.

-Recruiting takes place once a year beginning in September with applications due in November.
-The RNC recruitment drive for the Class of 2016 - 2017 closed on November 13, 2015.
-The next application intake will begin in the Fall 2016 for the September 2017 class.
+Recruiting takes place once a year beginning in September with applications due mid-November.
+The RNC recruitment drive for the Class of 2017 - 2018 closed in November.
+The next application intake will begin in the Fall 2017 for the September 2018 class.

 Additional information on the RNC recruitment drive is posted on the RNC website and the RNC Facebook page.
 For further information you can contact the RNC Recruitment Office at (709)-729-8729 or email them at email@example.com.